BlakeEvan/BlakeEvan/dnd_twitter_reference/README.txt

-This is a reference folder that shows how the DnD Character of the Day twitter account posts are created and posted.
+This is a reference folder that shows how the DnD Character of the Day Twitter account posts are created and posted.

-A specific api_keys.txt file has been omitted to protect privacy to the twitter account.
-This file is used in the automator_execution.py script to post to the DnD Character of the Day twitter account automatically.
+A specific api_keys.txt file has been omitted to protect privacy to the Twitter account.
+This file is used in the automator_execution.py script to post to the DnD Character of the Day Twitter account automatically.

 The process of the scripts in order are:
 1. twitter_bot_automator.py creates a DnD 5th edition character stat sheet according to the DnD 5th edition rules